olgOk/Adaptive_QNG_with_Backtracking_Line_Search/README.md

 # Code Description

-The notebook [H_LiH_TIFModel](https://github.com/olgOk/Adaptive_QNG/blob/main/examples/H_LiH_TIFModel.ipynb) contains the reproduction of the experiments in Qiskit environment.
+The notebook [H_LiH_TIFModel](https://github.com/olgOk/Adaptive_QNG/blob/main/examples/H_LiH_TIFModel.ipynb) contains the reproduction of the experiments on H, LiH, and TFI in Qiskit environment.

 The notebook [Tutorial_on_QFI_in_Qiskit.ipynb](https://github.com/olgOk/Adaptive_QNG/blob/main/examples/Tutorial_on_QFI_in_Qiskit.ipynb) contains the example of Quantum Fisher Information (QFI) calculation in Qiskit.
 The QFI has a meaning of sensitivity to change the parameters of a parametrized circuit since the QFI is the second order derivative of a circuit by its parameters and is an approximation of the parametric surface.